 - The number of off-hours pages (those that occur outside of normal business hours) received

 These metrics, and how you respond to them, are critical to maintaining a structure and organization that allows teams to thrive in their on-call practices.
-At New Relic, for example, we built a tool that pulls alerting data from PagerDuty and writes it to the Telemetry Data Platform.
+At New Relic, for example, we built a tool that pulls alerting data from PagerDuty and writes it to the New Relic platform.
 Managers and executives can then create dashboards that show how many times a team was paged during a given timeframe and how many of those alerts occurred off hours.

 Tracking off-hours pages helps call attention to teams struggling with unmanageable on-call loads.
 What’s an unmanageable load?
 At New Relic, if a team averages more than one off-hours page per week, that team is considered to have a high on-call burden.